maueroats/teaching--2020-2021/content/ap-cs/java/ch11/inheritance-1.md

 Discuss how they can and cannot be used in a Java program.
 See the [testAnimals](animals.java) function (also as [plain text](animals.txt)).

+Note: discuss the `Dog` constructor and its relation to the `Borzoi` constructor.

 ## Complexified